Atlantic goliath grouper

-The Atlantic goliath grouper or itajara (Epinephelus itajara), historically known as the jewfish, is a saltwater fish of the grouper family and one of the largest species of bony fish.
+The Atlantic goliath grouper, the jewfish or itajara (Epinephelus itajara), is a saltwater fish of the grouper family and one of the largest species of bony fish.
 The species can be found in the West Atlantic ranging from northeastern Florida, south throughout the Gulf of Mexico and the Caribbean Sea, and along South America to Brazil.
 In the East Pacific it ranges from Mexico to Peru.
 In the East Atlantic, the species ranges in West Africa from Senegal to Cabinda.
 The species has been observed at depths ranging from 1 to 100 m.

+Evolution

+Complete fossil neurocrania of the Atlantic goliath grouper are known from the Late Miocene-aged Urumaco Formation of Venezuela.

 Etymology

-The Atlantic goliath grouper was historically referred to as the "jewfish", and there are several theories as to the name's origin.
+The Atlantic goliath grouper is most commonly referred to as the "jewfish", and there are several theories as to the name's origin.
 A 1996 review of the term's history from its first recorded usage in 1697 concluded that the species' physical characteristics were frequently connected to "mainstay caricatures of anti-Semitic beliefs", whereas the interpretation that the fish was regarded as kosher food had little support.
 Alternate explanations include derivation from the Italian word "giupesce", which means "bottom fish", or mispronunciation of the name "jawfish".
 In 1927, the New York Aquarium changed the fish's name to Junefish after protests.
 In 2001, the American Fisheries Society changed the name to "goliath grouper" after complaints that the nickname was culturally insensitive.